Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 3/5
-**Very Good - Exceeds expectations**
+**Good - Meets requirements**

-The descriptions are vague enough to apply to multiple choices (e.g., a story can be a novel, a movie, or a song).
-They create productive ambiguity without being too obvious or too vague.
+The samples relate to the potential choices.
+One hints at the written word (book) and the other at visual media (movie).
+They are vague enough to be applicable to different choices, creating productive ambiguity.

 ✅ Strengths:
 - Attempt to create ambiguity